aws-samples/sample-resco-assessments/README.md

 ```
 You will see 1-resco-member-roles.yaml and 2-resco-multi-account-assessment.yaml file in the deployment folder.

-For single account deployment, proceed to Deployment Step #2 and choose Single Account Mode.
+For single account deployment, skip to [Step 2: Deploy Central Infrastructure](#step-2-deploy-central-infrastructure) and choose Single Account Mode.
+For multi account deployment, proceed with all the below steps.

 The deployment follows a two-phase approach: